carpentries/maintainer-onboarding/episodes/02-skills.md

 > response to the conversation and tag the other Maintainers for the lesson.
 {: .challenge}

-> ## Minute Cards (5 min)
+> ## Instructor Note: Minute Cards (5 min)
-> Have Maintainer Onboarding participants fill out Minute Cards to gain feedback on the session.
+> Have Maintainer Onboarding participants fill out Minute Cards to collect feedback on the session.
 {: .challenge}